About This 12 Step Process on How to Shop a Pinball Machine

 This is a far more involved set of steps, and more work writing, than we had planned on doing.
 IT IS, however, what we do when we thoroughly overhaul a game.

 Most people do not do all of this.
-And there are some games that we don’t either.
+And there are some games that we don’t always do either, if the playfield is in great shape.
 When reading, the steps (usually 7 – 9 and part of 5) that can be skipped.

 Please give us feedback on what you think.
 We would appreciate it.